 The answer to this question is that it depends on what you are trying to do with your computer.
 The more cores you have installed, the more jobs your CPU will be able to perform at the same time and therefore the faster your computer will function overall.
 However, for a given task, each additional core will not produce a simple linear increase in speed.

-GEEKOM offers a wide selection of mini computers at several price points and configurations.
-Whatever your budget and use for your mini PC is, we have a model to fit your needs.
+GEEKOM offers a wide selection of mini computers with integrated graphics at several price points and configurations.
+Whatever your budget and use for your mini PC, we have a model to fit your needs.